kamranbekirovyz/versionarte/README.md

 ### RestfulVersionarteProvider
 A VersionarteProvider that fetches `StoreVersioning` information by sending an HTTP GET request to the given URL.

-### LocalVersioning
-A model that contains versioning details of the currently running app.
-It has three fields: `androidVersion` for the current version number of the running Android app, `iosVersion` for the current version number of the running iOS app, and `platformVersion` for the version number of the current platform.
-The platformVersion property is a getter that returns the version number depending on the target platform of the app.

 ## 🕹️ Usage